gdalle/phd-resources/pages/tutorials/latex.md

 If you have enough disk space, download the full distribution at once, so that you don't have to install additional packages one by one when you need them.

-As for the editor, there are specialized LaTeX editors such as [TeXMaker](https://www.xm1math.net/texmaker/).
+As for the editor, there are specialized LaTeX editors such as [TeXMaker](https://www.xm1math.net/texmaker/) or [TexStudio](https://www.texstudio.org/).
 However, I would recommend using a general-purpose IDE such as [VSCode](../tutorials/vscode.md) with the [LaTeX Workshop extension](https://marketplace.visualstudio.com/items?itemName=James-Yu.latex-workshop), in order to have a single tool for all of your writing and programming needs.

 ## Learning LaTeX